PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

     start over
 ```

 This code assumes we have every item in one long line.
-It goes through each item until it finds a baseball.
+It goes through each item until it finds the baseball.

-But what if the item we are looking for isn't in our "one long line" of items!
-If this was real computer code, then the computer would probably crash!
-Or the computer would endlessly keep searching.

-We call this a "bug".
-"Bugs" in computer programming are surprisingly common.
+But what if the item we are looking for isn't there!
+If this was real computer code, then the code might cause our computer to crash!
+Or the code might would endlessly keep searching more (non-existent) stuff, until something broke.
+This is what we call a "bug".
+The infamous "BUG".
+"Bugs" in computer programming are surprisingly common, and can be very frustrating.

 To fix this "bug" we have to change the code to expect the possibility of the item not being there.